 - On UnrealIRCd: you create a WebIRC block where you specify your webirc machine IP and a secret password

 - In the WebIRC software: configure it to use WEBIRC and specify the same password.
+See also the WebIRC block for an example for KiwiIRC.

 Then, when all is good your clients will no longer end up with the WebIRC machine's IP but with their real IP instead (18.104.22.168 in our example).